 4. Add More Water To Your Ear

 Next, wait five seconds and flip over.
 At this point, your affected ear should be facing downward.
-Ideally, both the trapped water and the newly added water will drain out.
+Ideally, the trapped and newly added water will drain out.

 5. Apply Eardrops